anjankow/distr-storage/README.md

 Response: status code

 The config request is used to configure the API application in runtime. `nodes` param informs about the addresses of all the nodes in the network.
+The application sends a healtcheck to each of the nodes, waiting until they are responsive.

 - PUT `/doc`